 - 1. All electronic recordings will be stored and secured to ensure confidentiality.
-Tapes or other storage devices that are not in use shall be locked in a secured storage area.
+Storage devices that are not in use shall be locked in a secured storage area.
 Only authorized access shall be allowed and a log of all instances of access to and use of recorded materials shall be kept. - 2.
-Electronic recordings shall be stored for a maximum of 7 days after initial recording, whereupon such recordings may be released for rerecording or erasure unless otherwise directed by the director of safety and security.
-The storage method will be dependent upon the type of system installed, which may vary from school to school, and with the introduction of new technology. - Electronic recordings held for review of student incidents shall be maintained in their original form pending resolution of the issue.
-Tapes then will be released for erasure, copied for authorized law enforcement agencies or retained as a necessary part of the student's behavior record in accordance with applicable Board Policy. - 4.
-All requests for copying a recorded image must be done through submitting a chain of custody tracking form to the director of safety and security office.
-The director of safety and security will track all requests and a chain of custody log.
+Unless otherwise specified in this policy, electronic recordings shall be stored for a maximum of 20 days after initial recording, whereupon such recordings may be released for rerecording or erasure unless otherwise directed by the executive director of safety and security.
+The storage method will be dependent upon the type of system installed, which may vary from school to school, and with the introduction of new technology. - 3.
+Electronic recordings held for review of student or staff incidents shall be maintained in their original form pending resolution of the issue.
+Recordings then will be released for erasure, copied for authorized law enforcement agencies, retained as a necessary part of the student's behavior record, or retained as a necessary part of a personnel record in accordance with applicable Board Policy. - 4.
+All requests for copying a recorded image must be done through submitting a Law Enforcement Records Request form to the executive director of safety and security.
+The executive director of safety and security will track all requests.